AFOS Membership Categories:

-- Optometric Educator: Optometrists who satisfy the qualifications of Active Members and who are engaged in the full time teaching at an ACOE-accredited school or college.
+- Optometric Educator: Doctors of optometry who satisfy the qualifications of Active Members and who are engaged in the full time teaching at an ACOE-accredited school or college.
 Member may work up to 16 hours per week in the practice of optometry.

-- Life: Optometrists who have completed 45 years of membership with AOA.
+- Life: Doctors of optometry who have completed 45 years of membership with AOA.
 (Does not have to be consecutive.)

-- Retired with Benefits: An optometrist who has reached the age of 55 as of January 1st and is no longer compensated or optometrical related activities.
+- Retired with Benefits: A doctor of optometry who has reached the age of 55 as of January 1st and is no longer compensated for optometrical related activities.
 Membership years towards "Life" qualification continue to accrue.

-- Retired without Benefits: An optometrist who has reached the age of 55 as of January 1st and is no longer compensated or optometrical related activities who would no longer prefer to receive benefits such as emails, newsletters, discounts, etc. Membership years towards "Life" qualification no longer accrue.
+- Retired without Benefits: An doctor of optometry who has reached the age of 55 as of January 1st and is no longer compensated or optometrical related activities who would no longer prefer to receive benefits such as emails, newsletters, discounts, etc. Membership years towards "Life" qualification no longer accrue.